determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-introduction.rst

 <experiment-config-reference>` to a very large number (e.g., 1000).
 This setting results in
 communicating updates once every 1000 batches.
 Comparing throughput with an ``aggregation_frequency`` of 1 vs. an ``aggregation_frequency`` of 1000 will demonstrate the communication overhead.
-If you do observe significant communication overhead, refer to :ref:`multi-gpu-training-implement-adv-optimizations` for guidance on how to optimize communication.
+For more guidance on optimizing communication, see :ref:`multi-gpu-training-implement-adv-optimizations`.

 To check if your training is bottlenecked by I/O, we encourage users to experiment with using synthetic datasets.
 If you observe that I/O is a significant bottleneck, we suggest optimizing the